webDva/jekyll-now/_posts/2018-11-20-beyond-courage-and-commitment.md

 ---
 layout: post
-title: Beyond courage and commitment
+title: Beyond Courage and Commitment
 ---

 I'm experiencing a "down" (not a word I use to describe such things).